-November 23rd marks one of those triptych saint days, Clement, Columba and Pro, which sounds like a sign outside a law office – not far off the mark, as these three intercessors and examples from three different eras were focused like lasers on the law of their God.
+November 23rd marks one of those tri-partite saint days, Clement, Columba and Pro, which sounds like a sign outside a law office – not far off the mark, as these three intercessors and examples from three different eras all lived, and two gave their lives, for the law of their God.
 Their joyful fidelity in the midst of their struggles contra mundum should lift our spirits in this last week of the liturgical year, just after Christ the King, and as we look forward to Advent.
 We must keep our eyes on eternity in these tumultuous times.

 Saint Clement of Rome (+99 A.D.) was either the first, second or third Pope after Saint Peter, depending on how you count them, and whether ‘Cletus’ and ‘Anacletus’ are the same person.
-One way or the other, Clement was likely ordained by Saint Peter himself, the fisherman-turned-fisher-of-men, himself.
-Clement gives strong evidence to evidence of the papacy from the very beginning of the Church, and to Cardinal Newman’s famous dictum that to delve into history is to cease to be Protestant.
+One way or the other, Clement was likely ordained by Saint Peter himself, the fisherman-turned-fisher-of-men.
+Clement’s letters offer strong evidence of the papal primacy and prerogative from the very beginning of the Church, one of the things that prompted Cardinal Newman’s famous dictum that to delve into history is to cease to be Protestant.
 Clement’s letters to the people at Corinth – which used to be read at Mass in those nascent days although never adopted as canonical Scripture, although they nearly were so – also signify that the Church Christ founded was ‘Catholic’ from the beginning, with a Pope, who had, and knew he had universal authority and jurisdiction.
 We may add that in those first years after the Apostles there were bishops, priests, the Mass, the Eucharist and all the other sacraments, all much as we know them now.
 Ecclesia Catholica stat in aeternum!